Chapter 8 Pearson’s r and linear regression

 ## Coefficients:

-## (Intercept) citi6013
+## (Intercept) reaganMargin1980

 In this code, we must put the dependent variable first, and then the independent variable second.
 The “lm” stands for “linear model” (because we are asking R to generate the formula for a line).
 This is the most basic form of regression, an extremely powerful family of statistical techniques that are used across the social and natural sciences.
-This most basic form of regression is called “Ordinary Least Squared,” or OLS regression, because calculating it involves find the line with the minimum squared distance between each point in a scatterplot and that line.
+This most basic form of regression is called “Ordinary Least Squared,” or OLS regression, because calculating it involves using linear algebra to find the line with the minimum squared distance between each point in a scatterplot and that line.

-%female legislators=M(state ideology) + B
+trumpMargin2024=M(reaganMargin1980) + B

-This formula is telling us two things.
-First, it is telling us that for every one unit increase in our independent variable (our state ideology scale with higher numbers meaning more liberal), the percent of female legislators increases by 0.23.
-Second, it is telling us that in a state where our state ideology scale was 0 (meaning the residents were as conservative as possible), 13.24% of the state legislators would be women.
 Now we know, looking at the second graph in section 8.3, that this line doesn’t perfectly fit the data.
 Some points are right on the line, like Florida, but others are far above the line, like Colorado, or far below the line, like South Carolina.
 In order to get a sense of how well our regression actually fits the data, we can ask R to summarize our regression, like this:

 ##